seclution/hetzner_dyndns/README.md

 docker compose -f client/docker-compose.yml up
 ```

-Edit `.secrets.example` and save it as `.secrets` with your credentials before
+Edit `backend/.secrets.example` and save it as `backend/.secrets` with your credentials before
 starting the backend.

 ## GitHub Actions